 Compliant content consists of “content objects” that are self-contained and reusable learning units.
 These objects can be combined to create courses or learning modules.
 SCORM specifies how these objects are packaged and delivered and how they communicate with the LMS.

-A SCORM package is a structured collection of files and resources that conform to specifications and contain all the necessary components for delivering e-learning content within a compliant learning management system (LMS).
+A SCORM package (also known as SCORM file) is a structured collection of files and resources that conform to specifications and contain all the necessary components for delivering e-learning content within a compliant learning management system (LMS).
 It typically comes in the form of a compressed zip file (.zip) that contains the following elements:

 - Content files, including e-learning content files, such as HTML, multimedia assets (images, videos, audio), documents, or other digital resources, make up the instructional content that learners will interact with during their learning experience.